moquality/docs_old/docs/docs/integration-ci-cd/bitrise.md

 ### Export Several Variables

 Integrating MoQuality with Bitrise requires that you export several environment variables.
 The first variable is `API_KEY`, which will enable user login.
 To find your API key, run `mq login` in your command line to log in to MoQuality.
 Then, run `mq user` to display user information.
 Your API key will be in the list of returned information.
 The next variable is `APP_ID`.
 This will specify which app is being uploaded.
 To find your app Id, log in with `mq login` and run `mq apps` to see a list of your apps.
 Find your app in the list and locate the app Id in the same row.
 The third variable is `APK_PATH`, the path to your folder for apk's.
 Navigate through your file explorer to find this path.
-See the below commands for an example of setting these variables with a Calculator app.
+See the below command line commands as an example of setting these variables for a Calculator app.

 ``` bash
 export API_KEY=[OBTAINED_VALUE]